swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ### Exporting to ObjC

 `deinit` isolation is relevant only when subclassing, but ObjC code cannot subclass Swift classes.
 Generated  `*-Swift.h` files contain no information about `deinit` isolation.

+### Isolated deinit of default actors

+When deinitializing an instance of default actors, `swift_task_deinitOnExecutor()` attempts to take actor's lock and execute deinit on the current thread.

 ### Interaction with distributed actors